xundeenergie/friendica/doc/Safety.md

 Archiving
 ---

-Archiving is stimilar to blocking.
+Archiving is similar to blocking.
 However, existing posts this person made before being archived will be visible in your stream.